amolabs/docs/protocol.md

 ### Key
 AMO blockchain uses ECDSA key pair to sign and verify various transactions and messages.
 AMO blockchain uses NIST P256 curve as its default ECDSA domain parameter.

 A key pair in AMO blockchain is a pair of a private key and a public key.
-A private key is a sequence 32 bytes, and a public key is a sequence of 33 bytes(compressed form.
+A private key is a sequence 32 bytes, and a public key is a sequence of 65 bytes(uncompressed form with 0x04 prefix.
 TODO: give a reference).
 These byte sequences are represented by HEX encoding when transmitted over a communication channel or stored as a marshaled form, while they reside *as is* in a program's internal memory space.

 ### Key custody
 A key custody is a special form of key transfer medium.
 It is a public-key encryption of a data encryption key: `PKEnc(PK, DEK)`, where `PKEnc` is a sort of a hybrid encryption (combination of public key encryption and symmetric key encryption).
 For `PKEnc`, we use a combination of ECDH ephemeral mode and AES.
 For ECDH ephemeral key generation, we use ECDSA key generation algorithm.`PK` is a public key of a recipient and `DEK` is a data encryption key of an encrypted *data parcel*.